-Earlier the central government used to provide poverty alleviation schemes only during national calamities like famine, flood or drought (3ie working paper 27, 2016).
-In the colonial period too, labour programmes became popular as a means of famine relief.
-In 1972, after the famine, the Employment Guarantee Scheme (EGS) was introduced in Maharashtra.
-This was a demand-driven, bottom-up employment scheme meant to provide the rural dwellers the legal right to demand work from the state.
-The pro-poor targeting of the EGS, although considered highly effective in the early years, steadily declined in its performance as the government raised the wage rate, to meet the minimum wage in 1988 (Gaiha 2000).
-As the wages started increasing, even the non-poor started demanding work, consequently the budget soared, corruption seeped in and the actual poor were being excluded.
+In the past, the central government used to implement poverty alleviation schemes only during national calamities such as famines, floods or droughts (3ie working paper 27, 2016).
+In the colonial period too, labor programs became popular as a means of famine relief.
+After the Maharashtra famine in 1972, the Employment Guarantee Scheme (EGS) was introduced in the state as a demand-driven, bottom-up employment scheme meant to provide rural dwellers with the legal right to demand work from the state.
+The pro-poor targeting of the EGS, although considered highly effective in the early years of the program, steadily worsened as the government raised the wage rate to meet minimum wages in 1988 (Gaiha 2000).
+As wages started increasing, even the non-poor started demanding work.
+Consequently, the budget soared, corruption seeped in and the actual poor were excluded from the scheme.
+In 1989, two major employment generation schemes were clubbed together to bring in a stable rural employment program.
+However, the scheme arguably had little impact on poverty, as it was not well-targeted (Neelakantan 1994).

-In 1993-94, Employment Assurance Scheme (EAS) was launched by the Union government.
-The poor administration and implementation of the EAS encouraged gross irregularities and the programme could not achieve its target as 5 percent of the targeted group got employment.
-In 2001, EAS was revised and repackaged into Sampoorna Grameen Rozgar Yojana (SGRY); a unique feature about this scheme was that it paid half of the wages in food grains.
+The central government's Employment Assurance Scheme (EAS) was launched in 1993 and 1994.
+The scheme failed due to its top-down administrative structure and implementation which encouraged gross irregularities, resulting in the employment of only 5 percent of the targeted group.
+In 2001, the EAS was revised and repackaged into the Sampoorna Grameen Rozgar Yojana (SGRY); a unique feature of this scheme was that it paid half of the wages in food grains.

-While the government has spearheaded a number of programs and claimed that the incidence of poverty declined from over 50% in the 1950s to 26% in the late 1990s (NCAER, Working Paper 169), currently at least 32 percent still live below the international poverty line.
+While the government has spearheaded a number of programs and claimed that the incidence of poverty declined from more than 50 percent in the 1950s to 26 percent in the late 1990s (NCAER, Working Paper 169), currently at least 32 percent Indians still live below the international poverty line.

-Targeting rural development and for productive engagement of the under-employed, surplus and unskilled labor force, the government of India initiated one of its most ambitious projects the National Rural Employment Guarantee program (NREGA) by the act of parliament in 2005.
-It was "unlike any other wage employment programme in its scale, architecture and thrust bottom-up, people centred, demand-driven, self-selecting, rights-based design is distinct and unprecedented" (NREGA operational guideline, 2013).
-The act provided at least 100-day guarantee to every poor household in the country whose adult member volunteered to be a part of the program.
-It was a mandate for the government to provide employment to the all those who were willing to work.
-If the state, for any reason, was unable to provide 100 day of employment in a financial year, it was obliged to pay unemployment allowance at a prescribed rate.
-This self-targeting mechanism of beneficiary selection was expected to help overcome the problems of targeting, since a large percentage of poorest of the poor and marginalized sections of the rural people is expected to seek employment under the scheme.
-The act also incentivized the state to provide employment, as 100 percent of the unskilled labour cost and 75% of the material cost of the programme is borne by the center (Operational Guidelines, 2013).
+For targeted rural development through productive engagement of the under-employed, surplus and unskilled labor force, the government of India initiated one of its most ambitious projects - the National Rural Employment Guarantee program (NREGA) - by the act of parliament in 200516.
+It was "unlike any other wage employment programme in its scale, architecture and thrust bottom-up, people centered, demand-driven, self-selecting, rightsbased design is distinct and unprecedented" (NREGA operational guideline, 2013).
+The act provides for at least 100 days of guaranteed employment to every poor household in the country whose adult member volunteers to be a part of the program.
+The government is mandated to provide employment to all those who are willing to work.
+If the state, for any reason, is unable to provide 100 days of employment in a financial year, it is obliged to pay unemployment allowances at a prescribed rate.
+This self-targeting mechanism of beneficiary selection was expected to help overcome the problems of targeting, since a large percentage of poorest of the poor and marginalized sections of the rural people are expected to seek employment under the scheme.
+The act also incentivized the state to provide employment as 100 percent of the unskilled labor cost and 75 percent of the material cost for the program are borne by the center (Operational Guidelines, 2013).
 Although, there is widespread awareness about the scheme, especially after the first round of social audits were conducted (Aiyar & Samji, 2009), there is far less awareness among rural dwellers that it is their right to get employment on demand.